Maharashtra Control of Organised Crime Act: Oversight of surveillance

 Individual surveillance orders passed under MCOCA are not under the review of the legislature or the judiciary, and oversight is retained within the State Government.
 All orders passed by Competent Authorities to conduct surveillance and intercept communications have to be reviewed by a Review Committee.
-MCOCA provides that the Review Committee should be chaired by the Chief Secretary to the State Government, and also include the Principal Secretary or Secretary and Remembrancer of Legal Affairs and the Law and Judiciary Department as well as the he additional Chief Secretary or the senior most Principal Secretary as the case may be, in the Home Department.
-MCOCA does not require the Competent Authority to place its orders for review within a specified period of time; however, once placed before the Review Committee, the Committee has to make a determination within ten days, on whether the order was 'necessary, reasonable and justified'.
+MCOCA provides that the Review Committee should be chaired by the Chief Secretary to the State Government, and also include the Principal Secretary or Secretary and Remembrancer of Legal Affairs and the Law and Judiciary Department as well as the additional Chief Secretary or the senior most Principal Secretary as the case may be, in the Home Department.
+MCOCA does not require the Competent Authority to place its orders for review within a specified period of time; however, once placed before the Review Committee, the committee has to make a determination within ten days, on whether the order was 'necessary, reasonable and justified'.
 The State Government is required to place an annual report of surveillance orders before the State Legislature, but is permitted to exclude any information that it feels might prejudice State security, or an investigation or prevention of organised crime.

 Exceptions to the authorisation procedure

-In cases of exception, or emergencies, a police officer who is not not below the rank of Additional Director General of Police can order surveillance or interception of communication without taking prior consent of the Competent Authority.
+In cases of exception, or emergencies, a police officer who is not below the rank of Additional Director General of Police can order surveillance or interception of communication without taking prior consent of the Competent Authority.
 Such exceptions or emergencies must involve either the danger of death or physical injury to any person, or a conspiracy threatening the security of the State.

 Prohibited interceptions and penalties

 MCOCA prohibits the interception of any communication unless authorised by the procedure under MCOCA, and also prohibits any disclosure of information obtained by such interceptions unless authorised to do so under MCOCA.
-Persons who violate these prohibitions, whether they are disclosing, obtaining, or receiving unauthorised interceptions can be penalised with imprisonment for up to one year, and a fmaximum fine of Rs.
+Persons who violate these prohibitions, whether they are disclosing, obtaining, or receiving unauthorised interceptions can be penalised with imprisonment for up to one year, and a maximum fine of Rs.
 50,000.